Analyzing Compass Pathways's Unusual Options Activity | Benzinga

 Analyzing Compass Pathways's Unusual Options Activity

-Shares of Compass Pathways (NASDAQ:CMPS) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $32.52.
+On Wednesday, shares of Compass Pathways (NASDAQ:CMPS) saw unusual options activity.
+After the option alert, the stock price moved down to $29.87.

 - Sentiment: BEARISH